Winner Winner Chicken Dinner Logo

 • • Cable not rated for power level

-• • Charger doesn't support device protocol
+• • Charger does not support device protocol

 • • Overheating throttles speed